SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 .. py:data:: axes

-  A list of "axes" that define the grid.
+  A list of *axes* that define the grid.
   There may be as many axes as wanted (there may be zero axes).

   Syntax of one axis: ``[type, min, max, nsteps, "logscale", "edge_inclusive"]``